farjami110/AlgebriacInputOutput/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](MIT License) file for details.
+This project is licensed under the MIT License - see the [MIT License](MIT%20License.md) file for details.